 Security and performance patches come with any new version of iOS - including incremental updates, and it's usually a good reason to agree to the update.

-Apple outlines some of the secuity enhancements in iOS 11 here.
-But there are two very significant new security features: the Emergency SOS setting and Do Not Disturb While Driving.
+There are two very significant new security features: the Emergency SOS setting and Do Not Disturb While Driving.

 Emergency SOS is a feature that will let you lock down the iPhone so that people cannot hack in to it by forcing you to unlock the phone with your fingerprint.
 It could also be used to stop the Police from accessing your phone if you are a criminal type.
 We have this tutorial on how to use the Emergency SOS feature.